-Nmplementing good practice in reporting
+Implementing good practice in reporting

 The Authority regards "telling its story" as an organisation in terms of both its activity and the way in which it demonstrates both value for money and effective stewardship of scheme members' savings as a key activity.
-For key documents such as the Annual Report and Accounts the Authority follows the relevant professional codes in terms of the provision of information and seeks to go beyond them where possible, particularly in terms of presenting the information in the context of the Authority's work and easily understand it.
+For key documents such as the Annual Report and Accounts the Authority follows the relevant professional codes in terms of the provision of information and seeks to go beyond them where possible, particularly in terms of presenting the information in a way which allows the reader to set information in the context of the Authority's work and easily understand it.